Advisors with Hidden Motives: Alternative Communication Protocols

 \subsection{Disclosure with No Commitment}

-Consider the following disclosure protocol with no commitment: First, the seller observes the object's profitability and a signal realization.
+In this section, we allow the support of the object's profitability to include negative profitability values, so we may have $y_{min}<0$.\footnote{Note that the characterization of optimal disclosure rules under the commitment protocol, given in Theorem \ref{th:1}, also applies when $y_{min}<0$.
+I impose the positive profitability assumption in the earlier sections because it simplifies the analysis of the impact of transparency policies.} When $y_{min}<0<y_{max}$, the buyer is unsure whether the profitability is such that the seller wishes to maximize the object's probability of sale or to minimize it.
+Now consider the following disclosure protocol with no commitment: First, the seller observes the object's profitability and a signal realization.
 After that, the seller chooses whether to disclose the signal realization (a piece of \emph{evidence} about the object's value) to the buyer.
 The buyer observes the disclosed evidence -- or the fact that no evidence was disclosed -- and forms a posterior mean about the object's value, taking into account the seller's equilibrium strategy.
 As before, the buyer does not observe the object's profitability.\footnote{We assume that the seller cannot choose to disclose the object's profitability to the buyer.
 This assumption is not restrictive, because as we shall see, in equilibrium the seller would never want to disclose the object's profitability.} The equilibrium notion is Perfect Bayesian Equilibrium.\footnote{Because of the evidence structure and our restriction to the evidence disclosure protocol, there is no ``informed principal'' problem when defining an equilibrium.}

-\begin{proposition} For any demand function $p$, an equilibrium exists, and any equilibrium disclosure strategy $d^*$ has a threshold structure: $d^*(y,x)\in\{0,1\}$ and\footnote{Assuming that, when indifferent, the seller discloses the signal realization.}
+\begin{proposition} For any demand function $p$, an equilibrium exists, and any equilibrium disclosure strategy $d^*$ has a threshold structure: $d^*(x,y)\in\{0,1\}$ and\footnote{Assuming that, when indifferent, the seller discloses the signal realization.}

-for some $\bar{x}\in\mathcal{X}$, satisfying $\bar{x}=\mathbb{E}\left[x|(x-\bar{x})y<0\right]$ if $\{(x-\bar{x})y<0\}\neq \varnothing$. \end{proposition} In evidence disclosure models where the advisor's motives are transparent -- for example, in the seminal works of Grossman (1981), Milgrom (1981) and Milgrom and Roberts (1986) -- equilibria feature full information revelation.
-The main insight is that any candidate equilibrium with some evidence concealment would ``unravel'' due to the receiver's (the buyer's) rational skepticism.